<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 Beneficiary Designations

-As part of your retirement planning and estate planning, it’s important to name someone to receive the proceeds of your benefit programs in the event of your death.
-That’s how your company will know whom to send your final compensation and benefits.
+As part of your retirement and estate planning, it’s important to name someone to receive the proceeds of your benefit programs in the event of your death.
+That’s how Verizon will know to whom to send your final compensation and benefits.
 This can include life insurance payouts and any pension or savings balances you may have.

 Next Step: